 Another way to make the video substantial is by making sure the meat of the matter is delivered in a taut and cohesive manner, and as much as possible, found early on in the video.
 Like in the 10-second mark early.
 In a three-minute video, it would be foolish to put the most important part in the last third of the material.
 Chances are, your viewers have already moved on to another topic.

 Okay, concise is the better word, but it would ruin the Three S’s pattern, so “short” it is.
 But how short is “short”?
 When it comes to videos, two to three minutes are generally acceptable as being short.
 Anything longer than that courts disaster, except if the material is exceptionally good.
 If you’re a beginner, start with short 2-3 minute explainer videos because they allow users to quickly understand the value of your offer and how it can solve their problems.

 If your video is engaging enough, people would usually continue reading your sales page and spend more time understanding your product.
-You can even produce even shorter videos (like one-minuters or less) as long as the material is really engaging and you believe thee viewers can learn as much from it than if it is three minutes long.
+You can even produce even shorter videos (like one-minuters or less) as long as the material is really engaging and you believe the viewers can learn as much from it than if it is three minutes long.

-Here’s an example a 3 minute video:
+Here’s an example of a 3-minute video:

 What good is your video content if it isn’t shareable?
 No good, apparently.
-The key to getting more engagement, more awareness, and more conversions when it comes to video content marketing is being able elicit as much positive emotion from the audience as you can.
+The key to getting more engagement, more awareness, and more conversions when it comes to video content marketing is being able to elicit as much positive emotion from the audience as you can.
 You can’t force people to share your video, but you can always appeal to emotion.
-Take note of these four core principles to creating that emotional connection that leads to sharing and can help make your video contagious (from Entrepreneur):
+Take note of these four core principles to create that emotional connection that leads to sharing and can help make your video contagious (from Entrepreneur):

 - Be true.